garfix/nli-go/doc/remarks.md

+# 2020-10-05

+I fininished interaction 18!
+Today I cleaned up the generation grammar, by using the technique that each rule could be used only once with a particular binding.

+This way I could use left recursion for `nbar -> adj nbar`.

+I noticed that I could not do without categories like `color` and `volume`.
+It was not possible to make these `adj`.
+But I think this is not a problem.

 # 2020-10-04

 I had a problem with generation of text from a structure that contains multiple relations for the same entity